dart-lang/site-www/src/_guides/language/effective-dart/design.md

 take into account the object's fields.
 If those fields *change* then that implies the object's hash code can change.

-Most hash-based collections don't anticipate that&mdash;they assume an object's hash code will be the same forever and may behave unpredictably if that isn't true.
+Most hash-based collections don't anticipate that—they assume an object's hash code will be the same forever and may behave unpredictably if that isn't true.